nbailey20/DIVA/README.md

 ## How It Works

-Each **event** to monitor is defined in `event_logic.py` and consists of:
+Each **event** to monitor is defined by you in `event_logic.py` and consists of:

 - **detect** function – checks whether the event occurred.
 Returns `True` if healthy, `False` otherwise.
 - **inject** function – triggers the event in the target system.
 Returns `True` if injection was successful, `False` otherwise.
 - Optional **alert** function – invoked if an event fails detection or injection beyond allowed thresholds.

-These functions receive the event name to differentiate multiple events.
+These functions receive the event name as input to differentiate multiple events.
+They can be as simple as a single print statement, or as complicated as you like.
+The only limitation is that they must be executable within Lambda.

 DIVA runs periodically (via CloudWatch schedule), iterating through all events: